Jump to topic

 Create a Positive Social Network and Support Group

 Work to create a solid, positive social network of friends and family where alcohol is not a major factor.
 Surround yourself with positive people and those that make you feel good about yourself.
-Finding new hobbies, making new friends at social gatherings, and finding people and activities that bring you joy are a great way to reduce your alcohol consumption and help prevent alcohol addiction.
+Finding new hobbies, making new friends at social gatherings, and finding people and activities that bring you joy are great ways to reduce your alcohol consumption and help prevent alcohol addiction.

 COVID-19 Doesn’t Have to Stop You From Getting Help